 Section 1115 Medicaid Demonstration Waivers: The Current Landscape of Approved and Pending Waivers

 Section 1115 Medicaid demonstration waivers provide states an avenue to test new approaches in Medicaid that differ from federal program rules.
 Waivers can provide states considerable flexibility in how they operate their programs, beyond what is available under current law.
 While there is great diversity in how states have used waivers over time, waivers generally reflect priorities identified by states and the Centers for Medicare and Medicaid Services (CMS) (see Appendix A).
-As of December 2017, there are 34 states with 42 approved waivers1 and 20 states with 22 pending waivers (see Appendices C and D for detailed tables).2,3 This brief answers basic questions about Section 1115 waiver authority and discusses the current landscape of approved and pending demonstration waivers (Figure 1).
-Key recent developments related to waivers include:
+On November 7, 2017, CMS posted revised criteria for evaluating whether Section 1115 waiver applications further Medicaid program objectives, which remove expanding coverage of low-income individuals (see Appendix B).1 On January 11, 2018, CMS issued a State Medicaid Director Letter providing new guidance for Section 1115 waiver proposals that impose work requirements (referred to as community engagement) in Medicaid as a condition of eligibility.
+These developments treat Medicaid more like a welfare program than a health coverage program by requiring work and additional documentation compared to the ACA’s streamlined eligibility processes.
+As of February 1, 2018, there are 35 states with 43 approved waivers2 and 22 states with 23 pending waivers (see Appendices C and D for detailed tables).3,4 Our waiver tracker contains the most current updates.
+This brief discusses the current landscape of approved and pending demonstration waivers (Figure 1).
+Key recent developments include:

 - State interest in behavioral health waivers, including mental health and substance use disorders, remains high.
-As of December 2017, there are 15 approved and 12 pending behavioral health waivers in 22 states.
+As of February 1, 2018, there are 16 approved and 13 pending behavioral health waivers in 23 states.

 What are Section 1115 Medicaid Waivers and How Do They Work?

 Authority and Purpose.
 Under Section 1115 of the Social Security Act, the Secretary of HHS can waive specific provisions of major health and welfare programs, including certain requirements of Medicaid and CHIP.
 This authority permits the Secretary to allow states to use federal Medicaid and CHIP funds in ways that are not otherwise allowed under the federal rules, as long as the Secretary determines that the initiative is an “experimental, pilot, or demonstration project” that “is likely to assist in promoting the objectives of the program.”
 States can obtain “comprehensive” Section 1115 waivers that make broad changes in Medicaid eligibility, benefits and cost-sharing, and provider payments across their programs.
 There also are narrower Section 1115 waivers that focus on specific services or populations.
-While the Secretary’s waiver authority is very broad, it is not unlimited.
+While the Secretary’s waiver authority is broad, it is not unlimited.
 There are some elements of the program that the Secretary does not have authority to waive, such as the federal matching payment system for states, or requirements that are rooted in the Constitution such as the right to a fair hearing.
 Waivers are typically approved for a five-year period and can be extended, typically for three years.
-However, according to a CMCS Informational Bulletin released on November 6, 2017, CMS will consider approving “routine, successful, non-complex” Section 1115 waiver extension requests for up to 10 years.6
+However, according to a CMCS Informational Bulletin released on November 6, 2017, CMS will consider approving “routine, successful, non-complex” Section 1115 waiver extension requests for up to 10 years.5,6

 Financing.
 While not set in statute or regulation, a longstanding component of Section 1115 waiver policy is that waivers must be budget neutral for the federal government.
 This means that federal costs under a waiver must not exceed what federal costs would have been for that state without the waiver, as calculated by the administration.
 The federal government enforces budget neutrality by establishing a cap on federal funds under the waiver, putting the state at risk for any costs beyond the cap.